-- 7.2 The western elevation does occur within the edge of the RPA of tree 14.
-The excavations will occur on the opposite side of a pedestrian path to the tree and only involve a small proportion of the RPA (less than 10%).
-The primary rooting area of the tree is likely to be the slope and the effect of excavations within a small area of the RPA is unlikely to have a detrimental impact on the trees due to the low level of roots that are likely to be encountered. - 7.3 As a precautionary measure it is proposed that the excavation here is controlled so that any roots over 2.5cm in diameter are cut using a sharp saw and that the ground within the existing path area is protected to allow construction operations to go ahead without causing damage to the soil structure and root growth beyond the extent of the excavations.
-It should be noted that the pedestrian path is likely to have caused disturbance to the RPA of the tree and the soil structure.
+- 7.2 The western elevation does not occur within the edge of the RPA of tree T14.
+The excavations will occur on the opposite side of a pedestrian path to the tree and will not involve any proportion of the RPA.
+The primary rooting area of the tree is likely to be the slope and the effect of excavations adjacent to a small area of the RPA is unlikely to have a detrimental impact on the trees due to the low level of roots that are likely to be encountered. - 7.3 As a precautionary measure it is proposed that the excavation here is controlled so that any roots over 2.5cm in diameter are cut using a sharp saw and that the ground within the existing path area is protected to allow construction operations to go ahead without causing damage to the soil structure and root growth beyond the extent of the excavations.